slime-io/slime/README.md

 Slime adopts a modular architecture inside.
 It contains three useful modules now.

-**Configuration Lazy Loading**: No need to configure SidecarScope, automatically load configuration on demand, solving full push problem.
+[Configuration Lazy Loading](https://github.com/slime-io/lazyload): No need to configure SidecarScope, automatically load configuration on demand, solving full push problem.

-**Http Plugin Management**: Use the new CRD pluginmanager/envoyplugin to wrap readability , The poor maintainability of envoyfilter makes plug-in extension more convenient.
+[Http Plugin Management](https://github.com/slime-io/plugin): Use the new CRD pluginmanager/envoyplugin to wrap readability , The poor maintainability of envoyfilter makes plug-in extension more convenient.

-**Adaptive Ratelimit**: It can be automatically combined with adaptive ratelimit strategy based on metrics, solving rate limit problem.
+[Adaptive Ratelimit](https://github.com/slime-io/limiter): It can be automatically combined with adaptive ratelimit strategy based on metrics, solving rate limit problem.